 2. GETMAC

 This command is useful in two ways.
 The first is whenever you enter the MAC address into the network analyzer.
-The other one is when you want to know what protocols are used currently on each network adapter.
+The other is when you want to know what protocols are currently used on each network adapter.

 3. NSLookup